abhinandnm/AIRDRAW/README.md

 4. **Toolbar**: Use the bottom toolbar to switch colors, toggle **Glitter Mode**, adjust brush size, or clear the canvas.
 5. **Download**: Click the download icon to save your artwork!

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
-Built with ❤️ by [Your Name]